NextMeal/menuformatter/README.md

   - `/leaderboard`
 	    - P2P leaderboard.

+- See `google-scripts` branch for menu spreadsheet scripts.

 - Listens on port specified in `$PORT` environment variable.
 - Connects to Redis database (for P2P leaderboard data) URL specified in `$REDIS_URL` environment variable.